 The WUR Parameters Control field indicates the configuration of the following WUR Parameters field.
-The format of the WUR Parameter Control field is shown in Figure 9-751b (WUR Parameters Control field format).
+The format of the WUR Parameter Control field when the Action Type ifeld is set to “Enter WUR Mode Response” or “Enter WUR Mode Suspend Response” and WUR Mode Response Status field is set to “Accept” or when sent by a WUR non-AP STA is shown in Figure 9-751b (WUR Parameters Control field format).
+Otherwise, this field is reservied.

 TGba Editor: Insert the following text at Page 29 Line 42 (802.11ba Draft 1.0):

+The Recommended WUR Parameters Present subfield is set to 1 if the Recommended WUR Parameters subfield are present in the following WUR Parameters field and set to 0 otherwise.

 TGba Editor: Modify Figure 9-751k (802.11ba Draft 1.1) as follows: